GersonRS/data-engineering-for-machine-learning/README.md

 * **JupyterHub**: A multi-user Jupyter environment, allowing users to write and share code collaboratively.

+* **Airflow**: An open-source platform to programmatically author, schedule, and monitor workflows.

+* **Spark**: An open-source, distributed computing system that provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.

+* **Ray**: An open-source distributed computing framework that brings the power of Python to distributed computing.

 These tools together enable the creation of a complete infrastructure for the development and management of Machine Learning applications in the Kubernetes environment.

 ## Requirements
-To use MLflow-Kube, you need to have the following prerequisites installed and configured:
+To use ML Model Orchestration, you need to have the following prerequisites installed and configured:

 1. Terraform:
     * Installation: Visit the [Terraform website](https://www.terraform.io/downloads.html) and follow the instructions for your operating system.